-I first moved to the south of Spain in winter and most of my time living there was during the winter months.
+I first moved to the south of Spain in winter, and most of my time living there was during the winter months.
 I loved living there and travelling at that time because it was so much quieter than during the summer months, and I got to experience some of Spain’s top places to visit without the crowds.

-Read on to see what to expect at this time of year, things to do, places to visit, and a bit about Christmas in Spain too!
+Read on to see what to expect at this time of year, things to do, places to visit (city breaks and more!), and a bit about Christmas in Spain too!

 The weather in Spain in winter

-Winters in Spain are not quite as cold as other parts of western Europe, thanks to plentiful sunshine, but you’ll still want to bring some form of a winter coat, especially if you’re travelling in January or February.
+Winters in Spain are not quite as cold as in other parts of Western Europe, thanks to plentiful sunshine, but you’ll still want to bring some form of a winter coat, especially if you’re travelling in January or February.

-Northern and Central Spain (think San Sebastian and Madrid) get fairly cold with temperatures in winter between 4 to 10 degrees C during the day.
+Northern and Central Spain (think San Sebastian and Madrid) get fairly cold, with temperatures in winter between 4 to 10 degrees C during the day.
 These temperatures often come with rain, so be sure to pack an umbrella or a waterproof coat.

 Catalonia and the Costa Brava, in the northeast region, are beautiful spots during the winter months.
 Only small amounts of rain and a few clouds, but overall the temps are on the warmer end of winter.

 In the south, there’s an abundance of winter sun, with Andalusia maintaining an average temperature of around 20 degrees during the day and is one of the warmest destinations.

 The warmest place in Spain during the winter is the Canary Islands, thanks to their location off the coast of northwestern Africa.
 They boast an average temperature above 20 degrees throughout winter.